Qiaopi: Background

-Qiaopi arose out of the desire of the oversea Chinese community to financially support the families they have left back home in China and to remain connected with their families.
+Qiaopi arose out of the desire of the overseas Chinese community to financially support the families they had left back home in China and to remain connected with them.

 Shuike

-Qiaopi was transported by shuike (水客) who were also known as “parallel traders” or “couriers”.
+Qiaopi were transported by shuike (水客), who were also known as “parallel traders” or “couriers”.
 A shuike could be anyone travelling back to China.
-"Parallel traders" and "couriers" are different.
-A “courier” would be someone who was heading back to China and hence making use of the opportunity by helping to deliver the remittance and letters by kinsmen back to the village.
-“Parallel traders” could travel to and from various diasporic Chinese communities back to China given the nature of their job.
-"Parallel traders" would also engage “couriers” to do the job of moving the qiaopi back to China.
-Apart from “couriers” and “parallel traders”, ship captains and ship crews can sometimes play this role of transporting and delivering qiaopi.
+A “courier” was heading back to China for personal reasons and making use of the opportunity by helping to deliver qiaopi from kinsmen back to their home village.
+In contrast, “parallel traders” could travel to and from various diasporic Chinese communities back to China given the nature of their job.
+Parallel traders would also engage couriers to move the qiaopi back to China.
+Ship captains and ship crews also sometimes transported and delivered qiaopi.

 Qiaopiju

-Qiaopiju (“侨批局” “Chinese remittance shop”), also known as piju (“remittance shop”), began its existence as an institution in Malacca.
-It was established in 1757 by Chen Chenliu as “a trading company to handle remittances”.
+Qiaopiju (侨批局 (Chinese remittance shop)), also known as piju (“remittance shop”), began as “a trading company to handle remittances”, established in 1757 by Chen Chenliu.
 In 1778, another person by the name of Li Kan, following the example set by Chen Chenliu, set up a similar company in Singapore.
 However, the general consensus is that qiaopiju “in the modern sense first formed in the early to mid-nineteenth century in various regions in China and in Chinese diasporic communities.
-The ties between shuike and physical shops along with the increasing establishment of trade routes over the years due to the advent of modern steam ships were highlighted as other reasons for the formation of qiaopiju.
+Qiaopiju also formed due to the ties between shuike and physical shops, along with the increasing establishment of trade routes over the years due to the advent of modern steamships.
 It has been argued that the qiaopiju would become “the most important institution for the qiaopi trade”.